vmware-archive/isv-portal/docs/stages.md

 All prior stages assume that you have a single instance of your software deployed.
 That instance can be multi-tenant, and it can possibly be manually scaled to accomodate many concurrent applications.
-But for real production deployments, most of your customer will want dedicated instances of your service for each application.
+But for real production deployments, most of your customers will want dedicated instances of your service for each application.

 With bosh 2.0, Cloud Foundry has the ability to dynamically provision a